JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setArbitrationRole`

 Set new colony arbitration role.
-Can be called only by root role.
+Can be called by root role or architecture role.

 **Parameters**